priydarshiroopak/C-socket/TCP Calculator and Timeserver/README.md

 # TCP Time Server and Calculator

-This repository contains the completed solution for Assignment 1 of TCP Client-Server Programming.
+This folder contains the completed solution for Assignment 1 of TCP Client-Server Programming.
 The assignment requires implementing two problems using TCP iterative servers and clients.

 ## Problem 1: Get System Date and Time